AjaxAueleke/machipc/README.md

 # Mach IPC in Linux

-This project aims to implement the Mach inter-process communication IPC mechanism within a traditional linux environment.
+This project aims to implement the Mach inter-process communication IPC mechanism within a traditional Linux environment.

 ## Overview